Frances Goldin (1924-2020), Founder

-Among the writers she has represented are Barbara Kingsolver, Mumia Abu-Jamal, Dorothy Allison, Frances Fox Piven, Martin Duberman, Adrienne Rich, Staceyann Chin, Martín Espada, Alix Dobkin, Juan Gonzales, Fred Jerome, Staughton Lynd, iconic feminists including Charlotte Bunch and Esther Newton, and Mike Wallace, co-author with Ted Burrows of the Pulitzer Prize-winning Gotham.
-All of her books embody the philosophy that a better world is possible and it is her goal to get books published that will help speed that process.
+Among the writers she represented are Barbara Kingsolver, Mumia Abu-Jamal, Dorothy Allison, Frances Fox Piven, Martin Duberman, Adrienne Rich, Staceyann Chin, Martín Espada, Alix Dobkin, Juan Gonzales, Fred Jerome, Staughton Lynd, iconic feminists including Charlotte Bunch and Esther Newton, and Mike Wallace, co-author with Ted Burrows of the Pulitzer Prize-winning Gotham.
+All of her books embodied the philosophy that a better world is possible and it was her goal to get books published that would help speed that process.

-Her lifelong commitment to social justice extends to her work with the Cooper Square Committee, and organization she co-founded in 1959 that advocates for tenant-rights, community-based planning, and affordable housing.
+Her lifelong commitment to social justice extended to her work with the Cooper Square Committee, an organization she co-founded in 1959 that advocates for tenant rights, community-based planning, and affordable housing.

 Sam Stoloff joined the Agency in 1997, after completing an MFA in poetry and a doctoral dissertation in American cultural history, both at Cornell University.
 He is interested in books that advance the public conversation on crucial issues and groundbreaking work of all kinds, including literary fiction, memoir, history, accessible sociology and philosophy, cultural studies, serious journalism on contemporary and international affairs, and narrative and topical nonfiction with a progressive orientation.
 Among his particular interests are literary graphic fiction and nonfiction, works on environmental sustainability, books on legal affairs and the justice system, works that dissect the right wing and American imperialism, the history of race in America, the history of science and technology, and books on food culture and history.
 His taste in fiction ranges from the psychologically realistic, to first-rate speculative literature.

-His clients include Susan Bordo, Monica Byrne, Mandy Catron, Pratap Chatterjee, David Cole, Cliff Conner, Dessa Darling, Ray Douglas, Mark Edmundson, Shelley Fisher Fishkin, Bruce Grierson, Deborah Harkness, Kristin Henderson, Michael Hudson, Lynn Hunt, Margaret Jacob, Steven Jaffe, Barbara Kingsolver, Michelle Kuo, Anna Lappé, Eleanor Lerman, Evan Mandery, Stephanie Mencimer, Rutu Modan, Carla Peterson, Sam Polk, Janisse Ray, Gretchen Reynolds, Clancy Sigal, Siva Vaidhyanathan, Mike Wallace, and Helene Wecker.
+His clients include Susan Bordo, Monica Byrne, Mandy Catron, Pratap Chatterjee, David Cole, Cliff Conner, Dessa, Ray Douglas, Mark Edmundson, Shelley Fisher Fishkin, Bruce Grierson, Michael Hudson, Lynn Hunt, Margaret Jacob, Steven Jaffe, Barbara Kingsolver, Michelle Kuo, Anna Lappé, Daniel Medwed, Stephanie Mencimer, Rutu Modan, Alexandra Natapoff, Carla Peterson, Sam Polk, Janisse Ray, Gretchen Reynolds, Siva Vaidhyanathan, Mike Wallace, and Helene Wecker.

 Matt is looking for emotionally, intellectually, and formally adventurous work of all kinds and is particularly interested in writers who believe nonfiction can be as artful as fiction.
-Queries for essays, heavily-researched narrative nonfiction, literary (especially meta & auto-) fiction, journalism, politics, history, memoir, biography, cultural studies, music, popular culture & science, sports (particularly soccer), travel, crime, food, literary genre work, are all welcome.
+Queries for essays; literary fiction (strong but difficult characters, examinations of place, sub-cultures, and/or recent history or time periods); researched narrative nonfiction; journalism; politics; history; memoir; biography; cultural studies; popular culture & science; sports (particularly soccer); travel, crime, food, literary graphic work (especially NF), are all welcome.

-Among Matt’s clients are Eula Biss, Stephen Burt, Dan Crane, John D’Agata, Brian Evenson, Josh Garrett-Davis, Aram Goudsouzian, Justin Hocking, Paul Lisicky, Lia Purpura, David Shields, and Ryan Van Meter.
+Among Matt’s clients are Eula Biss, Stephanie Burt, John D’Agata, Brian Evenson, Brandon Harris, John Haskell, Paul Lisicky, Emily Maloney, Meghan O’Gieblyn, Lia Purpura, David Shields, and Rob Walker.
 Matt was featured in Poets & Writers‘ “Twenty-One Agents You Should Know” and his clients have won or been shortlisted for the PEN/Martha Albrand Award, Pen/Revson Award, PEN USA Award, the New York Public Library Young Lions Award, the O. Henry Award, the Graywolf Literary Nonfiction Award, the Pushcart Prize, the Rona Jaffe Award, the Edgar Award, the Orion Book award, the Triangle Award, the National Book Critics Circle Award, and have received NEA, Whiting, Guggenheim, and Lannan Foundation grants.
 They publish in major magazines like The New Yorker, Harpers, and the New York Times Magazine, direct MFA writing programs such as Brown University and the University of Iowa, and have appeared on The Colbert Report, Conan O’Brien, Bookworm, NPR, as well as covers of the New York Times Book Review and New York Times bestseller lists.

 Ria Julien, Agent and Counsel

 Ria Julien is an attorney who has worked in publishing since 1999.
 She joined the agency in 2013 after being called to the Bar in New York.
 Her interests include literature in translation, diaspora fiction, and nonfiction works of conscience on a wide range of topics including law, history, economics, women & gender, environmental and cultural studies.
 She represents authors whose works offer a critique of power and social injustice.
-Her clients include nonfiction authors Colin Asher, Richard Stratton and Greg Palast, and novelists Álvaro Enrigue, Valeria Luiselli, Sonja Sharp, and others.
+Her clients include biographer Colin Asher, award-winning novelist Álvaro Enrigue, reporter Alexa O’Brien, muckraking journalist Greg Palast, and radical economist Richard Wolff.
 Having previously worked as an editor and foreign rights agent, she enjoys developing book projects, and finding an international readership for her authors.